bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 And I'm ok with that.
 Perhaps it's better this way.

-And hey, that was actually pretty fun.
+And hey, that was actually pretty fun that time.